-Atrium Mortgage Investment Corporation's (TSE:AI) investors are due to receive a payment of CA$0.075 per share on 12th of November.
-This means the annual payment is 6.3% of the current stock price, which is above the average for the industry.
+The board of Atrium Mortgage Investment Corporation (TSE:AI) has announced that it will pay a dividend on the 12th of May, with investors receiving CA$0.075 per share.
+This means the annual payment is 9.4% of the current stock price, which is above the average for the industry.

-EPS is set to grow by 6.3% over the next year.
-If recent patterns in the dividend continues, the payout ratio in 12 months could be 92% which is a bit high but can definitely be sustainable.
+Over the next year, EPS is forecast to expand by 2.2%.
+If the dividend continues on its recent course, the payout ratio in 12 months could be 104%, which is a bit high and could start applying pressure to the balance sheet.

 The Dividend's Growth Prospects Are Limited